jamesoff/simplemonitor/logging.md

 * logfile: Records a logfile of the result of every monitor, or only the monitors which failed.
 Each line is preceeded by the current UNIX timestamp.
 * html: Writes an HTML file showing the status of all monitors (including remote ones).
 * network: Sends status of all monitors to a remote host.
+* json: Writes a JSON file describing the state of all the monitors

 ## Defining a logger